 The Whiskey Jacks are a 4-person band playing original High Desert Swing, jazz and blues in Central Oregon.
 Whiskey Jacks (also called Gray Jays) are intelligent, friendly and hardy songbirds often seen near the tree line on the Cascade slopes.
 Whiskey is a grain-based alcoholic beverage that some people drink.
 Some people who drink whiskey are named Jack.
+Some people play “whiskey jacks” when they tire of beer pong.
 We encourage birders, whiskey drinkers, people named Jack and anyone else to enjoy our music.

 Sheila grew up singing country songs with her dad, and later singing with choirs and bands.
 She sang in her first band at 21, Fliphouse, which was an all original 80's funk band.
 Following that she sang with the Prevailing Westerlies for 6 years, singing British pop, American rock and originals.
 In the mid 90's Sheila began classical voice lessons, and then switched to show tunes and torch songs from the 20's, 30's and 40's.
 In addition, she sang some of the original player piano versions of these standards with classically trained pianist David Carroll.
 This venture lead to 6 years with Sunny Gets Blue, a jazz trio, featuring Guy Fiorentini, and Paul Jonas.
 Sheila took a sabbatical from singing and then started up again 6 years ago in Bend, beginning with Jupiter and Teardrop and now with Whiskey Jacks.